Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 • at the Santa Maria Novella train station

 There are a few other places (like near the Bagno a Ripoli suburb, in the Novoli neighborhood), but I recommend renting from the airport or the area between the train station and the river.
-If you feel okay about doing a little driving in the center, SIXT at the Florence SMN train station is also a good option.
+If you feel okay about doing a little driving in the center, SIXT at the Florence SMN train station and Hertz at the back end of it are good options if you can get a good rate.

 RENTING A CAR IN FLORENCE ITALY – WHEN TO BOOK